RCGS Resolute Review and Specifications

 Cruise itinerary program

-MS Hanseatic itinerary program was based on South American cruises (Amazon River and Antarctica), and also in Europe (British isles, Iceland and Greenland, Canary Islands), with Transatlantic repositioning crossings.
+MS Hanseatic itinerary program was based on South American cruises (Amazon River and Antarctica), and also in Europe (the British Isles, Iceland and Greenland, Canary Islands), with Transatlantic repositioning crossings.

 RCGS Resolute ship's itinerary program offers South America cruises (Chilean Fjords), European and Canadian Arctic (Nunavut / Northwest Territories) and Antarctica during Winter-early Spring.
-Warm water destinations are operated in Summer-early Fall, among which are Central America, Caribbean and Europe (UK, Faroe Islands, Iceland).
+Warm water destinations are operated in Summer-early Fall, among which are Central America, Caribbean and Europe (the UK, Faroe Islands, Iceland).

 RCGS Resolute has a total of 74 cabins in 6 grades, across 6 passenger decks, all of which are Oceanview.